andreluizbvs/license-plate-recognition/README.md

             - Just had a new idea: I could stitch together all the vehicles detected in one single image and run the license plate model on it only once.
 This would decrease the total inference time to n + m + v * k
             - Not a good idea actually, because of image resizing for model input.
         - Sometimes is hard enough to keep one inference in real-time!
+    - If the vehicle occupies the entire frame, the first step may fail!

 ### Approach #2